raphaelameaume/fragment/docs/guide/exports.md

 # Exports

-`fragment` provides different ways to export sketches, whereas it's for diffusion or archive purposes.
+`fragment` provides different ways to export sketches, whereas it's for communication or archive purposes.
 It currently supports image, video and live exports.

 Settings of the `Exports` module are saved in localStorage so they will be kept between working sessions as long as `fragment` starts on the same URL/port.